 Let Larry Li from Verum Ecom explain: “When creating new Facebook ad campaigns, always schedule them to start running at midnight of the next day.
 By starting your campaigns at midnight, you give the Facebook machine learning algorithm more time to gather and use data.
 Starting your ads in the afternoon will force your campaign budget to rapidly spend towards the end of the day.”

 Long story short, you’ll have more evenly distributed spending throughout the day and cleaner data.
-In turn, it’ll be easier to pinpoint where your ad money goes and change it as needed.
+In turn, it’ll be easier to pinpoint where your ad money goes when looking at your social media dashboard and change it as needed.